-The goal of this paper was to provide a technical description of the RDM 11.0 product, sufficient for an evaluation and decision-make process.
+The goal of this paper is to provide a technical description of the RDM v12 product, sufficient for an evaluation and decision-making process.
 Of course, there are many more details available for the evaluation process, but they may take hours or days longer to obtain.
-The best evaluation is through downloading and running the product.
+The best evaluation is through downloading both functionality and performance database samples, followed by downloading and running the full product.
+The database samples do not require any installation or setup, and allow you to see the RDM system in action within your own development environment.
 Together with that, the manual set contains extended examples and explanatory text.

-As a highly technical product with many shapes and sizes, many of Raima's customers have also benefitted from a consultative analysis of their database design or coding process.
+As a highly technical product with many shapes and sizes, many of Raima's customers benefit from a consultative analysis of their database design or coding process.
 This can result in significant optimizations and be instructive in the use of Raima's products.